Edkamb/OntoMutate/README.md

   - `sudo apt install default-jdk`
 - install [gradle](https://gradle.org/install/)
-- get branch `geosim` from fork of simulator from [github](https://github.com/tobiaswjohn/SemanticObjects) and clone it in some `FOLDER`.
-I.e. use
+- get the geo simulator form the fork [here](https://anonymous.4open.science/r/SemanticObjects-FF2C/README.md) copy it in some `FOLDER`.

-  `git clone -b geosim https://github.com/tobiaswjohn/SemanticObjects`
 - insert the path of the cloned repository, i.e. `FOLDER/SemanticObjects`,  in the [config file](sut/geo/config.txt). (can be relative or absolute path)
 - call `build_geo.sh`